Let us talk about condos!

 Is an wide open for buying condos.
 The higher end condos will be located in or around Las Sendas.
 When buying a condo in Mesa, Arizona focus on cap rates.
 Mesa, Arizona will give higher cap rates vs other cities.
 If you are buying as an investment you should try to be around downtown Mesa, near Mess community college, Eastmark, or close to ASU.

 Buying, selling, or investing in Arizona Real Estate?
-Contact us… I/We will find you the right property for your lifestyle, cash flow, or future investment.
+Contact us… I/We will find you the right property for your lifestyle, cash flow, future investment or portfolio, and growth.